DiffuserLite: Towards Real-time Diffusion Planning: Conclusion

 \section{Conclusion}

 In this paper, we introduce Diffuser{ Lite}, a super fast and lightweight diffusion planning framework that significantly increases decision-making frequency by employing the plan refinement process (PRP).
 PRP enables coarse-to-fine-grained trajectory generation, reducing the modeling of redundant information.
-Experimental results on various D4RL benchmarks demonstrate that Diffuser{ Lite} achieves a super-high decision-making frequency of $122$Hz ($112.7$x faster than previous mainstream frameworks) while maintaining SOTA performance.
+Experimental results on various D4RL benchmarks demonstrate that Diffuser{ Lite} achieves a super-high decision-making frequency of $122.2$Hz ($112.7$x faster than previous mainstream frameworks) while maintaining SOTA performance.
 Diffuser{ Lite} provides three generative model backbones to adapt to different requirements and can be flexibly integrated into other diffusion planning algorithms as a plugin.
 However, Diffuser{ Lite} currently has limitations mainly caused by the classifier-free guidance (CFG).
 CFG sometimes requires adjusting the target condition, which becomes more cumbersome on the multi-level structure of Diffuser{ Lite}.
-In future works, it is worth considering designing better guidance mechanisms, devising an optimal temporal jump adjustment, or integrating all levels in one diffusion model to simplify the framework.
+In future works, designing better guidance mechanisms, devising an optimal temporal jump adjustment, or integrating all levels in one diffusion model to simplify the framework is worth considering.
+Diffuser{ Lite} may also have some societal impacts, such as expediting the deployment of robotic products that could be utilized for military purposes.